 Pour the wet ingredients into the dry ingredients.
 Using a sturdy wooden spoon and a strong arm, mix the ingredients throughly.
 Spoon into the prepared pan and spread the mixture evenly, making sure to push the batter into the corners of the pan.
 Sprinkle the reserved oats and chocolate chips on top.

 Bake the 'cake' for 30-35 minutes, using a toothpick to check for doneness starting at 30 minutes.
 The 'cake' is done when the top is golden and the center slightly springs back when gently pressed.
 The toothpick will come out clean or with very few crumbs, yet with some chocolate holding on to it.

-Cool completely (very important), then either gently cut 20 pieces in the pan, or use the parchment as handles to lift the 'cake' out of the pan.
+Cool completely (very important), then use the parchment as handles to lift the 'cake' out of the pan.
 (See notes below on cutting).
 The pieces will be slightly crumbly and very moist.

 Store at room temperature for up to five days, covered.
 These freeze beautifully too for up to two weeks.

 *Cutting the Bars: Since this recipe is somewhat crumbly when cutting, I've found they're easier to cut when lifted from the pan whole (although I cut them in the pan when in a hurry - it is messier).
 Use a serrated bread knife to gently saw through the top crust, then swiftly press to cut all the way down, then slide the knife out while gently holding the rows together.
 Repeat as needed.
 Several readers commented (see below) that they refrigerated the bars after they cooled which resulted in a less crumbly bar.